 Even though your interview attire depends on the role you're applying for, you should attend the interview looking tidy, neat, and well-dressed to give yourself the best possible chance of making a lasting first impression.

 Looking to take the next step in your career?
-We can help you find a job with our expert recruiters across 20 sectors; our consultants are specialists in their chosen discipline.
 Find out how we can help you secure your next role.